AdaCore/spark2014/docs/lrm/source/introduction.rst

   name of the renamed entity.
 This replacement is applied recursively when there are multiple renames of an entity.

-- The goto statement is not permitted.
+- Backward goto statements are not permitted.

 - The use of controlled types is not currently permitted.